milovdpas/opa_harries_herinneringen/frontend/MEMORY_STRUCTURE.md

 ---

-*This structure ensures every card in the mosaic has a photo, while allowing rich additional content to honor Opa Harry's memory.*
+*This structure ensures every card in the mosaic has a photo, while allowing rich additional content to honor Opa Harrie's memory.*